JWT access tokens for the NextJudge API via email, password or OAuth and how to send them on data layer requests.

 Register and log in (API)

-Section titled “Register and log in (API)”curl -X POST http://localhost:5000/v1/basic_register \ -H "Content-Type: application/json" \ -d '{ "name": "ada", "email": "ada@example.com", "password": "example-password" }'Success looks like:
+Section titled “Register and log in (API)”curl -X POST http://localhost:5000/v1/basic_register \ -H "Content-Type: application/json" \ -d '{ "name": "ada", "email": "ada@example.com", "password": "example-password" }'Success response:

 { "token": "eyJhbGciOiJIUzI1NiIs...", "id": "550e8400-e29b-41d4-a716-446655440000", "name": "ada", "email": "ada@example.com", "image": ""}Save token and id.
-You’ll need both for submissions (user_id in the body, token in the header).
+Submissions require user_id in the body and the token in the header.

-Login is the same shape:
+Login uses the same request shape:

-curl -X POST http://localhost:5000/v1/basic_login \ -H "Content-Type: application/json" \ -d '{"email": "ada@example.com", "password": "example-password"}'Wrong password → 401 with {"error":"Invalid credentials","code":"INVALID_CREDENTIALS"}.
-No hints about whether the email exists.
-Good.
+curl -X POST http://localhost:5000/v1/basic_login \ -H "Content-Type: application/json" \ -d '{"email": "ada@example.com", "password": "example-password"}'Wrong password returns 401 with {"error":"Invalid credentials","code":"INVALID_CREDENTIALS"}.
+The response does not indicate whether the email exists.

 Admin accounts